sami-chaaban/Colabfold/README.md

-# Colabfold
-Colabfold setup and scripts
+# Colabfold local setup and scripts